microsoft/ELL/docs/tutorials/Repurposing-a-pretrained-image-classifier/index.md

 import tutorial_helpers as helpers
 ```

-Import the helper code that you copied.
-Note that you must do this before you import the model because it helps find the requisite compiled model files.
+Import the helper code that you copied over.

+**Note** The helper code helps find the compiled model files, so make sure to import it before importing the model.

 ```python
 import tutorial_helpers as helpers